 - Your student status at the University changes during a period of intermission.
 Instead of recording you as a 'live' student, we record you as an intermitting student.
-While you're on intermission, you keep your physical access to the campus, including limited borrowing rights from the Library, but you won't be able to access tutorial support.
+While you're on intermission, you keep your physical access to the campus, including limited borrowing rights from the Library, but you won't be able to access tutorial support or use the workshops.
 To help you keep in touch with activity at the University, you also keep your University email account and access to the Virtual Learning Environment (VLE).
 You can ask for independent advice and support from the Students' Union while you are on intermission as well.
-Email studentsunion@norwichuni.ac.uk for more information about this. - 5.2 If you're a member of staff at the University and you intermit from the MA in Education (or PGCertHE), you'll continue to have access to resources only as they relate to your work responsibilities. - 5.3 For all intermitting students, your full access to the University's resources starts again when you return to your studies and your status changes back to that of a live student.
+Email su.advice@norwichuni.ac.uk for more information. - 5.2 If you're a member of staff at the University and you intermit from the MA in Creative Education (or the PGCertHE), you'll continue to have access to resources only as they relate to your work responsibilities. - 5.3 For all intermitting students, your full access to the University's resources starts again when you return to your studies and your status changes back to that of a live student.